 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Moore isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Moore are a mix of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Moore who work in office and administrative support (12.23%), management occupations (12.16%), and sales jobs (11.75%).
+There are especially a lot of people living in Moore who work in management occupations (13.69%), office and administrative support (11.03%), and sales jobs (10.19%).

-Moore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Moore doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Moore is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Other Indo-European and Spanish.